xfinitysoft/wc-live-sale-notifications/README.md

 ### Assign Pages

 <dl>
-    <dd>; **Enable/Disable the notification for woocommerce plugin functionality on Homepage/Checkout page/Cart page in settings.
+    <dd> **Enable/Disable the notification for woocommerce plugin functionality on Homepage/Checkout page/Cart page in settings.
 Other pages can be assigned with conditional tags.**</dd>
 </dl>

 ### Set the time

 <dl>
-    <dd>; **Notification for WooCommerce plugin allows you to display notifications, delay time showing, loop time.**</dd>
+    <dd> **Notification for WooCommerce plugin allows you to display notifications, delay time showing, loop time.**</dd>
 </dl>

 ### Premium link